 In the context of distributed quantum information processing, our results imply that 1G quantum repeaters~\cite{muralidharan2016optimal,azuma2023quantum} which distribute \textit{high-fidelity} entanglement over long distance are difficult to construct without using large amount of physical resources and taking advantage of additional information such as underlying error patterns (see more detailed discussion in Sec.
 I of the Supplemental Material~\cite{supmat}).
-Universality of the DEJMPS protocol for rank-3 BDS implies that biased (Pauli) noise is favorable; such biased noise can be obtained in various physical platforms, e.g. neutral atoms~\cite{cong2022hardware}\footnote{We note that Ref.~\cite{cong2022hardware} considers error conversion for Rydberg state, while Rydberg state is in general not directly used for quantum memory.}, and stabilized cat qubits encoded in bosonic systems~\cite{mirrahimi2014dynamically,lescanne2020exponential,grimm2020stabilization}.
+Universality of the DEJMPS protocol for rank-3 BDS implies that biased (Pauli) noise is favorable; such biased noise can be obtained in various physical platforms, e.g. neutral atoms~\cite{cong2022hardware,footnote}, and stabilized cat qubits encoded in bosonic systems~\cite{mirrahimi2014dynamically,lescanne2020exponential,grimm2020stabilization}.
 From a theoretical perspective, our work expands the knowledge on impossible processes in quantum mechanics (e.g. recent results~\cite{fang2020no,fang2022no,lami2023no,lami2024no}), and advances the beyond-i.i.d.\ literature, by contributing to the fundamental understanding of entanglement purification with non-i.i.d.\ input~\cite{brandao2008correlated,buscemi2010distilling,waeldchen2016renormalizing}.
 We derived new fundamental limits on the capability of LOCC and provided a new example of operational gap between PPT and SEP (LOCC) in low dimensions.
 We also revealed constraint on the Pauli string convertibility by Clifford conjugate due to the intrinsic algebraic structures of Pauli and Clifford groups through the lens of biCEP protocols.